apache/skywalking/docs/en/Specified-agent-config.md

-# The Specified Agent Config File
+# Locate agent config file by system property

 ## Supported version

 5.0.0-RC+

-## What is the specified agent config file ?
+## What is Locate agent config file by system property ？
 In Default.
 The agent will try to locate `agent.config`, which should be in the `/config` dictionary of agent package. <br>
 If User set the specified agent config file, The agent will try to load the specified agent config file.<br>
 By the way, This function has no conflict with [Setting Override](Setting-override.md)